No-Bake Keto Cheesecake

-First, in a small mixing bowl, whisk gelatin and boiling water until the gelatin bloom.
+First, in a small mixing bowl, whisk gelatin and cold water until the gelatin bloom.
 It should dissolve in the water and create a gooey texture.
-Set aside for5 minutes.
+Set aside for 5 minutes.

 Next, in another mixing bowl, add softened cream cheese and sour cream.
 Beat until fluffy and well combined.

 Stop beater, add powdered erythritol, bloomed gelatin, lemon juice, and vanilla extract.